glowkeeper/P3D/docs/presentation/welcome.md

 - - -

-You will be split into two groups - The intention is for one group to come to one of Tuesday's labs and the other to one of Wednesday's.
+You will be split into two groups.
+The intention is for one group to come to one of Tuesday's labs and the other to one of Wednesday's.
 You _can_ come along on both days, but you probably won't need to if you engage properly with the agile process!

 - - -